-Hearing aid styles can be split into two broad types: those that are worn in the ear (ITE styles) and those that are worn behind the ear (BTE styles).
-Hearing aids worn in the ear are usually custom-fit, based on an impression that is taken by the hearing care professional at the time of the hearing aid consultation.
+There are two basic types of hearing aids.
+The first type, hearing aids worn in the ear (ITE styles) are usually custom-fit, based on an impression that is taken by the hearing care professional at the time of the hearing aid consultation.
 These styles are typically available in different skin tones to camouflage with the outer ear.
-Behind the ear styles sit behind or on top of the outer ear with tubing that routes the sound down into the ear canal via a custom-fit earmold or an ear tip that doesn’t block the entire ear canal opening.
+Behind the ear hearing aids (BTE styles) sit behind or on top of the outer ear with tubing that routes the sound down into the ear canal via a custom-fit earmold or an ear tip that doesn’t block the entire ear canal opening.
 BTE styles are available in different colors to match hair or skin tone, as well as flashier designs to highlight personal flair.

 Different sizes of hearing aids accommodate different features, exterior control options and battery sizes.
 Larger hearing aids, whether ITE or BTE style, accommodate more buttons, more interior circuitry and larger batteries that may be needed for to meet power consumption requirements.
 While many people choose discreet ITE and BTE styles that largely go unnoticed when worn, others enjoy showing off the cool colors they’ve chosen!